 Performance issues are at the heart of why many apps don’t meet user expectations and die a slow death.
-While the user might see a single application, there are many moving parts on the backend that must align in order to deliver a consistent experience.
+While the user might see a single application, on the backend there are many moving parts that must align in order to deliver a consistent experience.

 According to Forrester, nearly 60 percent of delivery challenges revolve around infrastructure-related performance issues.